Young teenagers and 'fresher' students going to university for the first time are advised to have a vaccination to prevent meningitis W disease.

 Like all vaccines, the Men ACWY vaccine can cause side effects, but studies suggest they are generally mild and soon settle.

-The most common side effects seen in teenagers and young people who receive the vaccine are redness, hardening and itching at the injection site, headache, nausea and fatigue.
+The most common side effects seen in teenagers and young people who receive the vaccine are redness, hardening and itching at the injection site, fever, headache, nausea and fatigue.

 Who should not have the Men ACWY vaccine?